 TRAIN Workers to Use Extension Ladders Safely.
 Employers must train each worker to recognize and minimize ladder-related hazards.

 Safe Ladder Use—

-Maintain a 3-point contact (two hands and a foot, or two feet and a hand) when climbing/ descending a ladder.
+When climbing/descending a ladder, maintain a 3-point contact (two hands and a foot, two feet and a hand) when climbing/ descending a ladder.